 We present results using two different representations of the problem.
-The first is a straightforward greedy encoding in which the numbers are sorted in descending order and then each decision places the largest remaining number in a partition, preferring the partition with the currently smaller sum.
-Figure 4 compares the performance of adaptive tree probing with depth-first search (DFS), improved limited discrepancy search (ILDS), depth-bounded discrepancy search (DDS), and completely random tree probing.
+The first is a straightforward greedy encoding in which the numbers are sorted in descending order and then each decision places the largest remaining number in a partition, preferring the smaller partition.
+Figure 4 compares the performance of adaptive tree probing with depth-first search (DFS), improved limited discrepancy search (ILDS), depthbounded discrepancy search (DDS), and completely random tree probing.
 To provide a comparison of the algorithms' search orders, the horizontal axis represents the number of leaves seen.
 Adaptive probing starts off poorly, like random sampling, but surpasses all other algorithms after seeing about 1,000 leaves.
 It successfully learns an informative model of the tree and explores the leaves in a more productive order than the systematic algorithms.